Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Dental technicians do not have direct contact with patients.
 Instead they work in a dental laboratory where various prosthetic appliances are custom made.

-Dental technicians can be thought of as artists who, with a thorough understanding of dental materials science, use their artistic skills to fabricate the form, colour, and function of individual teeth or maxillofacial prostheses for a patient.
+Dental technicians can be thought of as artists who, with a thorough understanding of dental materials science, use their technical skills to fabricate the form, colour, and function of individual teeth or maxillofacial prostheses for a patient.

 The fact that the product can affect the health and appearance of a person demands of the technician a high level of responsibility and accuracy.